-Hyperbaric oxygen therapy, also known as HBOT, medically utilizes oxygen at an air pressure higher than 1 atmosphere absolute (ATA).
+Hyperbaric oxygen therapy, also known as HBOT, utilizes oxygen at an air pressure higher than 1 atmosphere absolute (ATA).
 Under the pressurised environment, the oxygen dissolves into the blood plasma saturating the fluid and bringing about a wide range of positive cellular, biochemical, and physiological effects.
-HBOT is the most trusted, non-invasive form of treatment to increase oxygen levels in the organs of our body.
-Generally, an HBOT session can continue for about 60 to 90 minutes, where the patient inhales pure oxygen by lying down inside the hyperbaric chamber.
+HBOT has been demonstrated as a trusted, non-invasive form of treatment to increase oxygen levels in the organs of our body.
+Generally, an HBOT session can continue for about 60 to 90 minutes.

 Several clinical research demonstrated HBOT’s innate capability of enhancing the body’s natural healing abilities.
 HBOT is used as a supplementary form of therapy to boost the healing process in both acute and chronic health conditions.

 When you buy a bottle of carbonated drink, say soda, the extreme pressure inside the bottle reduces the size of the CO2 gas bubbles so that it can get dissolved in the liquid.
 However, when you open the bottle and release the pressure the size of the bubbles increases making them visible to the eye.
 The same theory works in case of HBOT.
-When a person breathes in unadulterated oxygen under high-pressure environment, the gas molecules reduce in size, dissolving in the blood plasma and other body fluids.
+When a person breathes in unadulterated oxygen under high-pressure environment, the gas molecules dissolve in the blood plasma.
 The oxygen saturated blood plasma increases the oxygen delivery to the inflamed and injured tissues and also enhances organ and cellular functionality of our body.

 History of Hyperbaric Oxygen Therapy

-The roots of hyperbaric therapy, used as a medical treatment, can be traced back to the 1600’s.
+The roots of hyperbaric therapy used as a treatment, can be traced back to the 1600’s.
 Henshaw, a clergyman from Britain, is credited with building and operating the first hyperbaric chamber in 1662.
-He created a tilted structure called the Domicilium, which was used to treat a range of health conditions.
+He created a tilted structure called the Domicilium, which was used for a range of conditions.
 Years later, in 1878 French physiologist, Paul Bert discovered the connection between nitrogen air bubbles and decompression sickness and found out that recompression can lessen the pain.